edwardslabs/POPM/README.md

 Design Stage
 ---
 POPM is still an early project, so many things are still yet to be thoroughly tested.
-A list of features that are planned will come either soon, or are already attached to this repo under "todo.txt"
+A list of features that are planned will come either soon, or are already attached to this repo under "TODO"

 Set up
 ---